Scaffold-Stark/ss2-docs/docs/recipes/ReadContractDataFromNetwork.md

 ```

-### Step 2: Use the [`useScaffoldReactContract`](https://github.com/Scaffold-Stark/scaffold-stark-2/blob/main/packages/nextjs/hooks/scaffold-stark/useScaffoldReadContract.ts) Hook
+### Step 2: Use the `useScaffoldReadContract` Hook to read data

-To read data from the contract, you will use the `useScaffoldReadContract` hook.
+To read data from the contract, you will use the [`useScaffoldReactContract`](https://github.com/Scaffold-Stark/scaffold-stark-2/blob/main/packages/nextjs/hooks/scaffold-stark/useScaffoldReadContract.ts) hook.
 This hook interacts with the contract, fetches data from a specific function, and can be configured to pass arguments (such as the connected user's account address).

 ```tsx title="components/GetContractData.tsx"
 import { useScaffoldReadContract } from "~~/hooks/scaffold-stark";